srinidhi9831/know-me/README.md

-# Hello
+# Know-me
-This is A CLI quiz app
+This is A CLI quiz app about me, user needs to answer the questions and the score will be displayed.